 TAB 1: AFFIL 2017

-This is where you’ll record your affiliate income for 2017.
-Every morning I check my various affiliate network accounts and update my totals here.
+This is where you’ll record your income for 2017.
+I check my affiliate networks and other income streams every morning and record them in this section.

 NOTE: The currency is currently set to USD (United States Dollars) but it’s easy to switch into your local currency.
 Simply select all of the cells in the table and click FORMAT > CELLS > CURRENCY

-TARGET EARNINGS: Feel free to amend this.
+TARGET EARNINGS: Amend this to suit your own goals.
 This is to keep you motivated throughout the month.
-It will encourage you to think of new ways to meet your target.
+It will encourage you to think of new ways to meet the target.

 CURRENTLY EARNING PER DAY: This is how much you’re currently making per day for the given month.
 You’ll need to update the formula manually on the first of every month.
 But it’s just one small change: Change the cell number to correspond with the month.
 It’s set to February by default (E14) so in March, you will need to change this to F14 and so on.